rob121/nrpefn/README.md

-# nrpefn
+# NRPE Functions for plugins

-NRPE Functions for plugins
+This repo has a packge for creating plugins for NRPE using go